Hephthalites: Raids into the Sasanid Empire (600–610 CE)

-Circa 606/607 CE the Second Perso-Turkic War started, when the Göktürks and Hephthalites again invaded the Sasanian Empire.
+Circa 616/617 CE the Göktürks and Hephthalites raided the Sasanian Empire, reaching the province of Isfahan.
 Khosrow recalled Smbat IV Bagratuni from Persian Armenia and sent him to Iran to repel the invaders.
 Smbat, with the aid of a Persian prince named Datoyean, repelled the Hephthalites from Persia, and plundered their domains in eastern Khorasan, where Smbat is said to have killed their king in single combat.
 Khosrow then gave Smbat the honorific title Khosrow Shun ("the Joy or Satisfaction of Khosrow"), while his son Varaztirots II Bagratuni received the honorific name Javitean Khosrow ("Eternal Khosrow").

 Western Turk takeover (625 CE)

 From 625 CE, the territory of the Hephthalites from Tokharistan to Kabulistan was taken over by the Western Turks, forming an entity ruled by Western Turk nobles, the Tokhara Yabghus.
 The Tokhara Yabghus or "Yabghus of Tokharistan" (吐火羅葉護 (Tǔhuǒluó Yèhù)), were a dynasty of Western Turk sub-kings, with the title "Yabghus", who ruled from 625 CE south of the Oxus river, in the area of Tokharistan and beyond, with some smaller polities surviving in the area of Badakhshan until 758 CE.
 Their legacy was extended to the southeast until the 9th century CE, with the Turk Shahis and the Zunbils.